sg7801/Parkinsons-Disease-Prediction/README.md

 # Parkinson's Disease Prediction Using Microsoft Azure
 ## Summary
-In this project, we have used the Parkinson's Disease Dataset that contains the biomedical voice measurements of various people.
+In this project, we have used the **Parkinson's Disease Dataset** that contains the biomedical voice measurements of various people.
 Hence, we seek to predict if a person has the disease or not by using two algorithms.
+We will comparing the accuracy of **Hyperdrive Run with tuned hyperparameters** and **AutoML Run** on Microsoft Azure.
 The result will be binary, i.e. "0" for healthy and "1" for those with disease.
-We will comparing the accuracy of Hyperdrive Run with tuned hyperparameters and AutoML Run on Microsoft Azure.
 After comparing the performances of both algorithms, we deploy the best performing one.

 ![Diagram](https://user-images.githubusercontent.com/61888364/103487129-08036d00-4e29-11eb-9419-a63e83287971.png)